TheDarKnight46/LabSeq/README.md

 > [!NOTE]
 > Not required if the application is already created.

-With the application created, enter its directory and run it using the following command:
+With the application created, enter its directory `labseq` and run it using the following command:

 ```shell script
 quarkus dev
 ```
-> [!IMPORTANT]
-> After installing and creating a Quakus application this is the only step required to execute the application.

 or alternatively, if `Maven` is installed and configured: